 Ms. Gilda Wabbit spoke with me recently about how she entered the drag world, how pop culture influenced her aesthetic and persona, becoming an Internet meme, and her career goals and future projects.
 Her responses echo what we see in her art: fun, sweet, keenly intelligent, and incredibly insightful.

-FreakSugar: First of all, your drag looks are stunning.
+FreakSugar: First of all, thank you so much for speaking with us.
 How and why did you get into drag?

 Gilda Wabbit: Thanks very much!
 I have had an interest in drag since I saw Season 4 of RuPaul’s Drag Race, but didn’t decide to do drag myself until much later.
 I had been working professionally in NYC as an opera singer, but I felt limited by the opportunities I was being given.
 I knew a queen named Sutton Lee Seymour who had an all live singing show at Barracuda, and I realized she made money performing and she had creative control over the show.
 I wanted to do that, and I started seeking out opportunities to perform in drag.
 My first show was a guest spot with award winning duo Brita Filter and Terra Hyman.
 The audience gave me a huge ovation after my number, and since then I’ve been hooked.